 The Eras of Oregon Film

-Oregon’s place in the film industry goes all the way back to the silent film era with such films as “The Fisherman’s Bride” (produced in Astoria).
+Oregon’s place in the film industry goes all the way back to the silent film era with such films as “The Fisherman’s Bride” (produced in Astoria at the turn of the 20th Century).
 Oregon went on to host several silent film studios ahead of Southern California.

 In 1926, Buster Keaton arrived in Cottage Grove to make his seminal film, “The General.”
 F.W.
 Murnau chose the environs of the small town of Athena in Eastern Oregon in 1929 to make “City Girl.”